ohlava/prolog-tictactoe/README.md

 How to Use

+Open file tictactoe_final.pl using swipl in terminal.

 Starting the Game
-To start the game, use the following command:
+To start the actual game, use the following command:

 start.